What is a Glazier?

 Glazier Job Outlook

 In the United States, there were 50,100 jobs for Glazier in 2016.
 New jobs are being produced at a rate of 10.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,200 new jobs for Glazier by 2026.
-Due to new job openings and attrition, there will be an average of 6,500 job openings in this field each year.
+The BLS estimates 6,500 yearly job openings in this field.

 The states with the most job growth for Glazier are Utah, Arizona, and Oregon.
 Watch out if you plan on working in Mississippi, Louisiana, or Connecticut.
 These states have the worst job growth for this type of profession.